devnull-cz/c-prog-lang/modules/comma-operator.md

 The cycle will be controlled by the boolean result of the second expression.

-This is not limited just to 2 expressions.
+This is not limited just to 2 expressions, you can add more comma operators.
+It is left associative.

 Note that the comma used in variable declaration (`int a, b = 3;`) or function call is not comma operator.

-:wrench: what will be returned ? #source comma.c
+:wrench: What will be returned? #source comma.c

 This is handy for cycle control expressions.